 Most importantly: Do not expose your fellow human beings to unnecessary risk and do your part to help slow spread of the virus.
 Wash your hands frequently, observe proper personal hygiene, keep your distance and stay at home if possible.

 This article was translated from German to English by Evan Binford.
-Read the original here: Wegen Coronavirus: 9 Tipps, wie du die Zeit zuhause sinnvoll nutzen kannst** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+Read the original here: Wegen Coronavirus: 9 Tipps, wie du die Zeit zuhause sinnvoll nutzen kannst** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?